// Six Years On The Platform · Production Experience

 The Upgrade That Silently Changed My Business Rules

 A Washington-to-Xanadu post-mortem.
-Three business rules stopped working with no error, no skip log, no warning.
-How to build a regression harness that catches this.
+Three Business Rules stopped working correctly with no error, no skip log, no warning.
+How to build a regression harness that catches silent context promotion before it hits production.

 // 04